On Duistermaat-Heckman measure for filtered linear series: Filtered linear series

-\np For the applications that we have in mind, the most natural class of examples of linearly bounded above filtrations are those which arise by considering orders of vanishing along divisors.
-Indeed, we discuss these topics in further detail in Section \ref{restricted:volume:functions}.
+A natural class of linearly bounded above filtrations arise via orders of vanishing along divisors.

-\begin{example} Let $L$ be a big line bundle on a normal (irreducible) projective variety $X$.
-Let \emph{$E$ be a Cartier divisor over $X$} (compare with \cite[Definition 2.24]{Kollar:Mori:1998}).
-By this we mean that $E$ is a nonzero effective Cartier divisor on some normal proper model of $X$.
+\begin{example} Let $L$ be a big line bundle on an irreducible normal projective variety $X$.
+Let $E$ be a nonzero effective Cartier divisor on some normal proper model of $X$.
+Each such Cartier divisor $E$ over $X$ determines a linearly bounded above $\RR$-filtration